Why there aren’t enough female science professionals in Bangladesh

 Going back, the pros and cons

-In case someone had a fallout in her career and wanted to come back, how difficult would the journey be for her?
+In case someone had a break in her career and wanted to come back, how difficult would the journey be for her?

-With most industrial jobs being based out of Dhaka and also her family wished for her to stay in Dhaka with her husband, she chose her current job.
+As most industrial jobs are based out of Dhaka and her family wanted her to stay in Dhaka with her husband, she chose her current job.

-After a nine-year hiatus, she has recently begun her PhD in chemistry.
+After a nine year hiatus, she recently began her PhD in chemistry.
 "I came back to science because I wanted to gain more knowledge," she said, adding, "despite all the support, it is becoming incredibly difficult for me to balance between family, job and PhD."

 The barriers and the solutions

 A student has to spend years studying and learning in order to complete a master's degree.
-When she cannot pursue a career that is aligned with her education, it becomes a loss of talent as well as resource.
+When she cannot pursue a career which is aligned to her education, it becomes a loss of talent, as well as resource.

-On this, Professor Dr Abdus Salam of the Institute of Education and Research at Dhaka University added, "We lack in education and industry alignment.
+On this, Professor Dr Abdus Salam of the Institute of Education and Research at Dhaka University said, "We lack in education and industry alignment.
 Our job market does not match the degrees."

 He suggested, "Every institution should have a link with companies so that students get ample opportunities for internships.
 Through strong internships programmes, they will be better prepared for jobs that are related to their degrees."